 d.
 Telephone and Utility Payments

 e.
-Some local services have employees to pay – and we should continue to support these folks during the crisis
+Some local services have employees to pay – and we should continue to support these folks during the crisis - Our Districts and Areas still have expenses

 a.
 Regular expenses to support the work of committees, and events that will take place when the crisis has passed are still there